ddzikon/semantic-kernel-demo/article/article_working_copy.md

 **Shall we dive deeper into the nuts and bolts?
 What's the magic behind the scenes (pun intended)?**

 Absolutely!
 Let's see how these tools are easy in use.
-Both tools work on a similar concept of AI agents (although only in case of Semantic Kernel this exact term is used).
+Both tools work on a similar concept of AI agents (although only Semantic Kernel specifically uses this term).
+The AI models do not execute the code directly.
+Instead, they are able to decide when a function needs to be called and what generate structured JSON outputs detailing the function and its arguments.
+Mentioned AI agents interpret these JSONs and trigger the respective code, acting as as a bridge between the model's reasoning and the actual execution.
-First we have to create a wrapper for stuff we'd like to call.
-A Plugin in Semantic Kernel's terminology, or a function according to Spring AI docs' recommendations:
+When creating an agent, first step is to create a wrapper for the functionality we'd like to call.
+A [Plugin](https://learn.microsoft.com/en-us/semantic-kernel/concepts/plugins/?pivots=programming-language-java) in Semantic Kernel's terminology, or a function according to [Spring AI docs'](https://docs.spring.io/spring-ai/reference/api/chat/functions/openai-chat-functions.html#_quick_start) recommendations:
 <table>
 <tr>
 <td>